lietxia/XiaoXinAir14IML_2019_hackintosh/README-en.md

 ### YogaSMC： `Experimental`
 * Normal: Fan three modes switch, microphone mute, flight mode, F10 switch screen, touchpad switch hint, keyboard backlight, Fn function key switch.
-* Abnormal: the camera has a hint, but it can't be turned off, the lock function can't be used, FN + Q can't work, the keyboard backlight will be displayed incorrectly when the power is plugged in, the control panel can't be entered randomly, and the battery temperature can't be read out.
+* Abnormal: the camera has a hint, but it can't be turned off, the lock function can't be used, FN + Q can't work, the keyboard backlight will be displayed incorrectly when the power is plugged in, and the battery temperature can't be read out.

 ### Trackpad
 Use this way if rebuilding the cache touchpad still does not work: